Excitement builds as Jerusalem’s Biblical Zoo gears up to open Israel’s first aquarium.

 By: Andrew Friedman/TPS

-Donate to vital charities that protect Israelis and help educate and inspire millions around the world to support Israel too!
-Now more than ever, Israel needs your help to fight the battle of public opinion.
-Israel's enemies are using social media to incite brutal terror against innocent civilians.
+Donate to vital charities that protect Israelis and help inspire millions around the world to support Israel too!
+Now more than ever, Israel needs your help to fight - and win - the battle of public opinion.
+Anti-Israel bias and boycotts are out of control.
+Israel's enemies effectively use social media to incite brutal terror against innocent Israeli civilians.
 Please help us fight back!